 6.)
 When a dead crow is encountered, as many as 100 or more crows will gather to investigate, while never touching the dead one.
 It is thought that this is their way of learning of danger in that area.

 7.)
 Crows are omnivorous (eat plant and animal matter) scavengers.
 They will eat everything they deem edible.
 They will even eat maggot infested carrion.
 Yummy!

 Did you know…?

 Even though they are social, they have a dark side too.
-When a sick or wounded crow is approaching death, the other crows will flock around it and aggressively attack it with the intent of killing the dying bird.
+When a sick or wounded crow is approaching death, the other crows will flock around it and aggressively attack it with the intent of killing the ailing bird.

 8.)
 A flock of 3 or more crows is called a murder.
 Taking the previous fact into consideration, that’s an appropriate name.